light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 # 🏅 Selected Awards
 - *Honorable mention*, in the Mathematical / Interdisciplinary Contest In Modeling (MCM/ICM), 2023.
-- *First prize*, in the 3rd Legal Emperial Analysis Essay Competition for College Students, organized by Guangdong Law Society, 2024.
+- *First prize*, in the 3rd Legal Empirical Analysis Essay Competition for College Students, organized by Guangdong Law Society, 2024.
 - *Second prize*, in the 1st Legal Science and Technology Innovation Design Competition, organized by Tsinghua University, 2024.
 - *Second prize*, in the iFlytek AI Developer's Contest for text classification task, 2023.